 Maintenance and Annual Meetings - Starting at $375; inquire with details.
 Note that, unlike a corporation, unless otherwise specified in the operating agreement, LLCs are not required to hold an annual meeting of the members (however, it may be a good idea in LLCs with more than one member or that are managed by a manager or managing member).
 As with a California corporation, a Statement of Information filing with the California Secretary of State and tax filings are still required.

-LLC Dissolutions - Dissolve your inactive or suspended California LLC, starting at a flat fee of $495 for LLCs in good standing with the state; inquire with details to determine if this rate applies to your entity.
+LLC Dissolutions - Dissolve your inactive or suspended California LLC or Nevada LLC, starting at a flat fee of $495 for limited liability companies in good standing with the state; inquire with details to determine if this rate applies to your entity.
 Cancellation or revival (restoring to good standing) of suspended LLCs is generally handled on an hourly rate basis.
 Other alternatives include selling the LLC and its business if a buyer can be found (with an appropriate attorney-drafted custom sales agreement that complies with applicable law); repurposing the LLC to a new venture; or, when it is determined an LLC no longer is - or never was - the best entity type for your business, the LLC can be converted to a corporation, or dissolved and a corporation formed to operate the business.
+Nevada LLC dissolutions are generally $595 and up.

-LLC Conversion: Your California LLC can be converted to a California corporation or other entity.
-Hourly rates apply and because of potential tax implications, tax advice is always recommended when considering such action.
+LLC Conversion & Domestication: Your California or Nevada LLC can be converted to a California corporation, Nevada corporation, or other entity.
+Your foreign (out of state) corporation or limited liabiilty company can be domesticated or converted to a California or Nevada LLC or corporation.
+Variable flat fees or hourly rates apply and because of potential tax implications, tax advice is always recommended when considering such action.